-The Catholic Church and Rwandan government have pledged to add to the city of > Kigali another structural icon to its growing number of skyscrappers. > > This was revealed during the consecration of His Grace Antoine Kambanda, as the > new Archbishop of Kigali Archdiocese at a ceremony held this Sunday at Amahoro > Stadium and attended by President Paul Kagame.
+The Catholic Church and Rwandan government have pledged to add to the City of Kigali another structural icon to its growing number of skyscrapers.

+This was revealed during the consecration of His Grace Antoine Kambanda, as the new Archbishop of Kigali Archdiocese at a ceremony held this Sunday at Amahoro Stadium and attended by President Paul Kagame.

 “Our wish as the church is to build a cathedral that is worth the respect of God in this community and archdiocese but also represent what the city of Kigali is today,” Kambanda said after presiding over a one hour mass service.

 Kambanda’s wish and idea was picked up by president Kagame, the guest of honor who in his speech recognized and acknowledged the growing relationship between Rwanda and the Vatican 25 years after the genocide.

 “Let me be the one to add that we (government) shall work together to build a good and if all goes well, we can construct it at a new place similarly.
 This will however come from the wish of the church and funding consensus to construct it without delay,” Kagame said, sending the crowds into cheers.

 Kagame also recognized the contribution of Catholic Church in providing education and health service and reminded Rwandans that there is a good intension to partner with the church as a basis for national development and growth which is based on unity.

 “This is not ordinary especially if we see what happens elsewhere.
 The steps we have taken should make other religions also learn from this so as to develop and grow stronger… We cannot get to God when people are not well-off which we can do by helping others to achieve it,” Kagame said.

 Kambanda’s installation as Arch bishop of Kigali diocese comes almost two years after Kagame and the First Lady in person met and discussed with Pope Francis on the future of the church- of which Kagame said the talks would see many new good things.